Preparing For GIS Careers at the University of Illinois

 GEOG 477 Intro to Remote Sensing: This course covers the use of raster data captured from satellites and aerial vehicles.
 This course will be of particular value to people pursuing careers in the natural and environmental sciences.

 GEOG 380 GIS II Spatial Problem Solving: This course covers the use of tools from the ArcGIS Pro geoprocessing toolbox to extract useful information from geospatial data.
-This or remote sensing are typical second classes after completing GEOG 379 Intro to GIS.
+This class and / or remote sensing are the typical second classes after completing GEOG 379 Intro to GIS.
 This course includes a basic introduction to Python programming.

-GEOG 473 Digital Cartography: This is an introduction to map design that covers types of maps, color choices, projections, and map layout in greater detail than the intro to GIS course.
+GEOG 473 Digital Cartography (Fall only): This is an introduction to map design that covers types of maps, color choices, projections, and map layout in greater detail than the intro to GIS course.
+However, it has no prerequisite, so there is quite a bit of overlap with the intro to GIS course.

-GEOG 460 Aerial Photo Analysis: This course covers methods for extracting quantitative and qualitative information from aerial photographs using computer-based techniques and visual interpretation.
+GEOG 460 Aerial Photo Analysis (Fall only): This course covers methods for extracting quantitative and qualitative information from aerial photographs using computer-based techniques and visual interpretation.
 This course will be meaningful to people interested in geology and/or physical geography.

-GEOG 476 Applied GIS to Environmental Science: This course covers the use of GIS analysis techniques with environmental data.
+GEOG 476 Applied GIS to Environmental Science (Fall only): This course covers the use of GIS analysis techniques with environmental data.
 This is a challenging course and both a strong statistics background and some experience with scripting languages will be very helpful for succeeding in this course.

 GEOG 412 Geospatial Technology and Society: This is a seminar on the implications of geospatial technology for social, economic, and environmental change.
 This course will primarily be of interest for people in the social sciences, urban planning, and/or public policy.